jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     b948b6ba5918   host      host      local
     bdf431ee7377   none      null      local
     ```
-4. Run the setup script stops any existing XRD docker containers and any XRD docker networks
+4. Run the setup script, which should clean up any existing XRd containers and docker networks, then launch the topology into the "beginning of lab 1" configuration state
     - change to the lab_1 directory
     ```
     cisco@xrd:~/SRv6_dCloud_Lab$ cd lab_1